-A new report from the National Research Council takes a comprehensive look over the explosion of the US prison population.
-Its conclusion: the costs of mass incarceration significantly outweigh the benefits, and the federal government and states need to take a hard look at how many people they're sending to prison and for how long.
+There's growing momentum for reducing mass incarceration in America.
+Both the federal government and states are beginning to take a hard look at how many people they're sending to prison and for how long.

-One of the key questions the report takes on is why the US prison population has grown so much over the past 40 years.
-The report debunks two big misconceptions about what caused the increase, and offers two big reasons — prosecution has become more efficient, and prison sentences have lengthened.
+A National Research Council report from 2014 debunked two big misconceptions about what caused the increase, and offered two big reasons: prosecution has become more efficient, and prison sentences have lengthened.
 Here's a guide:

 It WASN'T because more people committed crimes